Progress to Date:

 Why Transform CalFresh (food stamps)?

-Simply put, California has long had one of the worst food stamp participation rates in the nation and currently has a second-to-last standing among states.
-According to the USDA’s most recent report, for 2013, only 63% of eligible households are signed up for the benefits they qualify for, compared to 83% nationally.
+Simply put, California has long had one of the worst food stamp participation rates in the nation and currently has a fourth-to-last standing among states.
+According to the USDA’s most recent report for 2015, only 70% of eligible households are signed up for the benefits they qualify for, compared to 83% nationally.

-However, our State’s historically low participation rate means that over 3.2 million people are not receiving the $3.5 billion in federal food benefits for which they qualify for food, according to the California Food Policy Advocates.
-This low rate of participation also means that California is losing 6.3 billion in economic activity that CalFresh usage could generate for our state and, in particular, our food and agriculture sectors.
+However, our State’s historically low participation rate means that over 3 million people are not receiving the $2.5 billion in federal benefits for which they qualify for food, according to the California Food Policy Advocates.
+This low rate of participation also means that California is losing 4.5 billion in economic activity that CalFresh usage could generate for our state and, in particular, our food and agriculture sectors.

 A Bold Vision: The Alliance to Transform CalFresh

-As of Spring 2015, progress is being made to increase participation by eligible people to appropriate levels and catch up with national rates of access:
+As of Spring 2017, the following progress was made to increase participation by eligible people to appropriate levels and catch up with national rates of access:

 Convener: The California Association of Food Banks (CAFB) and its Executive Director, Sue Sigler